poettering/systemd/docs/USER_GROUP_API.md

 mechanisms.

-Subsystems that shall provide user/group records to the system may choose between offering them via an NSS module or via a this Varlink API, either way all records are accessible via both APIs, due to the two-way compatibility.
+Subsystems that shall provide user/group records to the system may choose between offering them via an NSS module or via this Varlink API, either way all records are accessible via both APIs, due to the two-way compatibility.
 It is also possible to provide the same records via both APIs directly, but in that case the compatibility logic must be turned off.
 There are mechanisms in